 Here are three that could very well cut your chances of getting Alzheimer's!

 1. Eating Healthy

-Naturally it makes perfect sense to us all that foods we put into our bodies have an impact on our future health.
-Rather that depending on vitamins in pill form we should be supplying these nutrients into our bodies via foods!
+Naturally, it makes perfect sense to us all that foods we put into our bodies have an impact on our future health.
+Rather than depending on vitamins in pill form we should be supplying these nutrients into our bodies via foods!
 A Mediterranean diet with whole grains, green leafy vegetables, berries, fish, legumes and nuts, and even a serving of red wine into your daily meals is suggested with some experts believing a Mediterranean diet could possibly be more effective than what Alzheimer’s drugs we have on the market.
 Some German scientists believe olive oil introduced into your daily meals can help prevent the risk of Alzheimer’s.
-Theses scientists even used the super food qualities to make a new Alzheimer's medicine because the antioxidants from olives could help to slow down the disease process.
+These scientists even used the superfood qualities to make a new Alzheimer's medicine because the antioxidants from olives could help to slow down the disease process.

 Vegetables, especially leafy greens like spinach, kale, turnip greens and cruciferous vegetables like broccoli, which have been strongly linked to lower levels of cognitive decline in older age, according to a study in the Annals of Neurology.

 Salmon and other cold-water fish, halibut, tuna, mackerel and sardines, all rich in omega-3 fatty acids.
 Other omega-3 sources are beans, certain nuts, flax seeds and healthy oils, such as olive oil.

 Berries and dark-skinned fruits, rich in antioxidants.
 Alzheimer’s Association claims some of the fruits that are best are blueberries, blackberries, strawberries, raspberries, plums, oranges, red grapes, and cherries.